-How do you know it’s time to streamline your patent practice with AI?
+How do you know it’s time to streamline your patent practice with legal tech?

 You think you need to hire another paralegal or assistant.

 According to Future Law Office 2020: Redefining the Practice of Law, 67% of lawyers surveyed said it was somewhat or very challenging to find skilled legal professionals today.
 Beyond that, recruitment is expensive – think of the time it takes to post a position, gather applications, find quality matches, interview, hire, and train.
 That’s time that could be better spent serving your clients.

 Maybe one of your paralegals has moved on.
 Or maybe the workload is getting to be too much for your team.
 Before you decide to hire, consider the tasks that AI could perform instead.
 Today’s AI tools don’t just make paralegals and assistants faster or more efficient; they have the power to completely automate much of the workload.

 You want to reduce USPTO fees that your firm is eating.

 A late response to an office action or a missed IDS submission incurs annoying late fees that chip away from your firm’s profitability.
 By relying on AI for more tedious tasks such as generating required information disclosures, gathering cited prior art, or drafting office action responses, you’re ensuring the tasks are completed with accuracy and precision.

 Firms are continually being asked to do more with fewer resources.
 Flat fees are becoming the norm, and unless firms can find ways to cut costs, profits per partner will continue to be squeezed.
 Based on the 2019 Future Ready Lawyer survey, organizations that are already investing in technology are significantly more likely to report higher firm profitability than those organizations that are not adopting technology as quickly.
 Workflow automation software can speed up menial tasks, ensuring that your time is spent on the most valuable tasks.

 You want to be more strategic and efficient with your marketing budget.